Muadh-Adekunle-Monsuru/300l-Notes/CPS 301/Programming Fundamentals.md

-##### What does computer programming mean?
+### What Does Computer Programming Mean?

 A program is a set of instructions written and compiled in a specific programming language given to a computer to perform a specified task.
-While programming is the art and science of creating computer programs.
-[Writing, Compiling, Testing, Debugging, Maintaining of Source Code]
+Programming is the art and science of creating computer programs, involving activities such as writing, compiling, testing, debugging, and maintaining the source code.

-##### Tools Needed in Programming
+**Tools Needed in Programming:**
 - Text Editor
 - JDK SDK

-Steps to develop a program
+**Steps to Develop a Program:**
+1. **Analyze:**
-- Analyze: Understanding the problem to be solved.
-Trying to understand the input and output data.
-Looking for the best solution
+   - Understand the problem to be solved.
+   - Comprehend input and output data.
+   - Look for the best solution.

+2. **Design:**
-- Design: Designing an algorithm
+   - Create an algorithm.

+3. **Test:**
-- Test: After designing the algorithm, test for correctness  and executing the program
+   - After designing the algorithm, test for correctness and execute the program.

+4. **Implementation:**
-- Implementation: Translate the algorithm to a suitable programming language
+   - Translate the algorithm to a suitable programming language.

+5. **Compile and Execute:**
-- Compile and execute the program
+   - Compile and execute the program.

+6. **Documentation:**
-- Documentation: how users must use the software, the functions of the system.
+   - Provide instructions on how users should use the software.
-	1. Writing comments (internal documentation)
+     - Writing comments (internal documentation).
-	2. External documentation: Guides and details of how to use the program.
+     - External documentation: Guides and details on how to use the program.

 ---

-11/10/23
-## Classification of programming language
+### Classification of Programming Languages (11/10/23)

+**High-level Languages:**
-- High-level: They are very much used today because they are easier to use than machine language, the language is not executable, instead their source program is read as input by the compiler
+- Widely used today due to their ease of use.
+- Not executable; instead, their source program is read as input by the compiler.

-- Low-level
+**Low-level Languages:** (Include specific details about low-level languages if available, as the note currently ends abruptly.)